 OSTEOPATHIC BOARD CERTIFICATION

 A physician’s eligibility for AOA board certification begins upon completion of their specialty or subspecialty training program and ends on Dec.
-31 of the following sixth year.
+31 of the sixth year.

 Board eligibility status will be automatically terminated in the following circumstances: